 I had just left the main interstate for the spur leading towards home when the problems started.
 From well within my innards came The Burble.
 The Burble is the early warning sign meaning, in this case, last night’s spicy Italian meatballs had reached the end of their sojourn in the Wilderness and were ready to cross the river into the Promised Land.

-Over time, I have learned that The Burble is ignored at my peril.
+Over time, I have learned The Burble is ignored at my peril.
 My body is being polite to me, but he doesn’t repeat himself often.
 The Burble is the reason I carry a roll of shop quality paper towels in my Element at all times.
-Even though I was a Boy Scout for only a scant three months, their motto — “Be Prepared” — had left a deep and abiding impression upon me.
+Even though I was a Boy Scout for only a scant three months, their motto — “Be Prepared” — left a deep and abiding impression upon me.

 But I digress.

-By some degrees of trial and error, I have discerned that The Burble gives about a ten minute or ten-mile heads up.
+By some degrees of trial and error, I have discerned The Burble gives about a ten minute or ten-mile heads up.
 As I had already passed the last exit with nice restaurants, gas stations, and — consequently — clean facilities, I was forced against my will upon the mercy of the SC Department of Transportation.
 Briefly, I had to resort to a Rest Area.

 Unfortunately, serial killer and wild animals or not, The Burble would not be denied or gainsaid so off the road I eased.

 As luck would have it, this particular outpost of indoor facilities was remarkably clean and block glass walls and windows let in copious amounts of cheerful noonday sunshine.
 My optimism was short-lived, however, as soon as I made the turn into the restroom stall area and discovered waiting for me the SECOND reason I despise rest areas — a gleaming row of four “standard sized” stainless steel restroom stalls with a single “special needs” stall on the end.